 If you want to step back from e-commerce completely, you could always remove your product and pursue a marketplace on its own.
 Essentially, it is a pivot from one revenue stream to several, based on what is happening on your platform.
 As CobbleWeb’s CEO and co-founder Ramdane Mir notes in this interview, the key is experimentation and speed.

 Understanding what you want to achieve with your digital business and how it relates to an actual market opportunity should play a deciding role in which model you decide to follow.
 Hopefully our rundown of the respective pros and cons has made the job a bit easier.

-Still not sure if your digital concept should take form as an e-commerce site or a marketplace platform?
+Still not sure if your digital concept should take form as an single-vendor online store or a marketplace platform?
 Get in touch with our team for a free consultation.

 Originally published October 5, 2019, updated November 17, 2019